 Three went their way, but one did not depart.
 In order to show him the silver he went further down and seating himself near the cave he ate the kernels.
 When the merchant also had eaten as he wished of the kernels that were left, and had put the rest in a bundle, he went on, following the track of the thera, and when he saw the thera he showed him the (usual) attentions.
 The thera opened a path for him to the mouth of the cavern: `Go thou now also on this path, lay brother!’
 When he had done reverence to the thera he went that way and saw the cave.
 Standing by the mouth of the cave and seeing the silver he struck upon it with his axe, and when he knew it to be silver he took a lump of the silver and went to his freight-wagons.
 Then leaving the wagons behind and taking the lump of silver with him the excellent merchant went in haste to Anuradhapura and told the king of this matter, showing him the silver. ….

-As a gesture of gratitude The king decided to build a temple on the same ground and sent over 300 stone craftsmen to work on the temple.
-He also got a large gold plated Buddha statue to be bought from Dambadiva, India to be kept at the site.
-According to the the ancient book called “ridi vihara asna”, when the king Dutugemunu was coming to the competed temple with the Buddha Statue brought from india, the cart got stuck between some rocks and couldn’t be moved.
+As a gesture of gratitude, The king decided to build a temple on the same ground and sent over 300 stone craftsmen to work on the temple.
+He also got a large gold-plated Buddha statue to be bought from Dambadiva, India to be kept at the site.
+According to the ancient book called “ridi vihara asna”, when King Dutugemunu was coming to the competed temple with the Buddha Statue brought from India, the cart got stuck between some rocks and couldn’t be moved.
 The king disappointed, sat on the rock refusing to move until the cart is moved.
-Arhath Indragupta Thero ( the same thero who showed the merchant the way to the silver mine) saw this and made the statue to float in the sky and travel through air all the way to the temple.
+Arhath Indragupta Thero ( the same Thero who showed the merchant the way to the silver mine) saw this and made the statue float in the sky and travel through the air all the way to the temple.

-Today this 2200 year old statue can be seen at the very spot that the silver ore was found inside the pahatha maluwa protected by a glass casing.
+Today this 2200 year old statue can be seen at the very spot where the silver ore was found inside the pahatha maluwa protected by a glass casing.

 Although this area belongs to Kurunegala District, this area was part of the Kandian Kingdom during European occupation and King Kirthi Sri Rajasainha has made major renovations on this temple.
 Therefore most of the paintings and statues we see today belong to the Kandian Era.